Belfast: 21st century

 Since the turn of the century, the loss of employment and population in the city centre has been reversed.
 This reflects the growth of the service economy, for which a new district has been developed on former dockland, the Titanic Quarter.
-The growing tourism sector paradoxically lists as attractions the murals and peace walls that echo the violence of the past.
+The growing tourism sector lists as attractions the murals and peace walls that echo the violence of the past.
 In recent years, "Troubles tourism" has presented visitors with new territorial markers: flags, murals and graffiti in which loyalists and republicans take opposing sides in the Israeli-Palestinian conflict.

 The demographic balance of some areas has been changed by immigration (according to the 2021 census just under 10% of the city's population was born outside the British Isles), by local differences in births and deaths between Catholics and Protestants, and by a growing number of, particularly younger, people no longer willing to self-identify on traditional lines.

 In 1997, unionists lost overall control of Belfast City Council for the first time in its history.
 The election in 2011 saw Irish nationalist councillors outnumber unionist councillors, with Sinn Féin becoming the largest party, and the cross-community Alliance Party holding the balance of power.

-In the 2016 Brexit referendum, Belfast's four parliamentary constituencies returned a substantial majority (60 percent) for remaining within the European Union, as did Northern Ireland as a whole (55.8), the only UK region outside London and Scotland to do so.
+In the 2016 Brexit referendum, Belfast's four parliamentary constituencies returned a substantial majority (60%) for remaining within the European Union, as did Northern Ireland as a whole (55.8%), the only UK region outside London and Scotland to do so.
 In February 2022, the Democratic Unionist Party, which had actively campaigned for Brexit, withdrew from the power-sharing executive and collapsed the Stormont institutions to protest the 2020 UK-EU Northern Ireland Protocol.
 With the promise of equal access to the British and European markets, this designates Belfast as a point of entry to the European Single Market within whose regulatory framework local producers will continue to operate.
 After two years, the standoff was resolved with an agreement to eliminate routine checks on UK-destined goods.